openjs-foundation/cross-project-council/proposals/stage-2/INDIVIDUAL_MEMBERSHIP/INDIVIDUAL_MEMBERSHIP.md

 Phase 2: The long term goal of the projects will be to deliver three membership tiers, as described below.
 The initial membership offering would then be known as Bronze Membership, followed by the addition of the two higher tiers in terms of perks.The delay in Silver and Gold Membership launch allow the program time to recruit corporate member perks and mature enough to provide value.

+## Chartering

+The Cross Project Council (CPC) will be chartered by the board to roll out and maintain the Individual Membership program.

+## Board Representation

+One of the three community board seats is reserved for Individual Membership Program.
+It becomes activated once there are least 3 platinum directors and 2000 members registered in the program.
+Specifics related to timing will be determined by the CPC.

 ## Individual Membership Tiers

 ### Initial 2019 relaunch membership/Bronze Member ($12/yr)

 #### Rollout Target: Q4 2019

-The affordability of this member class allows for folks who are excited about $FOUNDATION projects to feel part of the $FOUNDATION without putting the barrier to entry too high.
+The affordability of this member level allows for folks who are excited about $FOUNDATION projects to feel part of the $FOUNDATION without putting the barrier to entry too high.
 This membership level affords participants:

 1. The $FOUNDATION member badge – an exclusive digital membership badge and sticker
 2. Public “thank you” on the $FOUNDATION website